U.S.A. for M.O.D.

-U.S.A. for M.O.D. is the debut full-length studio album from American crossover thrash band, M.O.D.
+U.S.A. for M.O.D. is the debut studio album by American crossover thrash band M.O.D.
 It was released in 1987 on Megaforce Records.
 In 1988, the band subsequently released the EP, Surfin' M.O.D..

 Album name

-While Stormtroopers of Death were recording their debut album, Speak English or Die, tentative plans were made for a follow-up titled U.S.A. for S.O.D..
-When the band did not release an immediate follow-up, M.O.D. used the title instead.
+While Stormtroopers of Death were recording their debut album, Speak English or Die, tentative plans were made for a follow-up titled U.S.A. for S.O.D., but when the band did not release an immediate follow-up, M.O.D. used the title instead.